pavel-khalilov/MySQL_test_repo/README.md

 # MySQL_test_repo
-This repository is intended to showcase the testing ability of MySQL along with Java
+This repository is intended to showcase testing ability of MySQL along with Java